-Baptisms take place on the Second and Fourth Sunday of every month at 1.45 PM.
-Preparation meetings take place in the Pastoral Centre on the first Tuesday of the month at 7.30 PM.
+Baptisms are currently taking place every Sunday in the Parish Pastoral Centre at 12.30 PM (until the large number of requests has been completed).
+We are allowing just two baptisms with a very limited number of family permitted.
 To arrange to have your child baptised, please contact the parish office to book. (+353 1 285 8835).
 The Request for Baptism Form and Consent Form are below

 Please download and send to the Parish Office

 To request a Baptism Certificate one must first complete a Baptism Cert Request Form (in order to be compliant with the Data Protection Regulations).
 Form below

 *Requests for baptism should be signed by both parents.

 *A copy of the child’s birth cert should accompany the application form.

 *The surname recorded on the baptismal form should always be the same as the name on the birth cert.